RetroPie/RetroPie-Docs/docs/Nintendo-64.md

 Low screen resolution are recommended to get best performance.
 Performance suffers if HD resolutions are used.

+RetroPie 4.0 forces a resolution of 320x240 for best performance.

+## Tweaks

+RetroPie 3.x:
+/opt/retropie/configs/all/autoconf.cfg
+-mupen64plus_audio                  enable auto configuration of audio output path (0/1) -mupen64plus_hotkeys                enable hotkey auto configuration (0/1) -mupen64plus_compatibility_check    enable compatibility check which alters game related settings (0/1)

+RetroPie 4.0:
+/opt/retropie/emulators/mupen64plus/bin/mupen64plus.sh line 282
+SDL_VIDEO_RPI_SCALE_MODE=x
+   "0"       - Window resolution is desktop resolution.
+               This is the behaviour of SDL <= 2.0.4. (default) "1"       - Requested video resolution will be scaled to desktop resolution.
+               Aspect ratio of requested video resolution will be respected.
+   "2"       - Requested video resolution will be scaled to desktop resolution.
+   "3"       - Requested video resolution will be scaled to desktop resolution.
+               Aspect ratio of requested video resolution will be respected.
+               If possible output resolution will be integral multiple of video resolution.

 ## Controls

 ### lr-Mupen64plus